DSA Roadmap for Placements: What Matters in 2026

 - Code quality — clean, bug-free code written under pressure

-- Communication — explaining your thought process clearly
+- Communication — explaining your thought process clearly while you work

 | Topic | Frequency in Interviews | Priority |